 Second largest cryptocurrency by market cap, Ethereum is currently transitioning from PoW to PoS and holders of ETH will be able to stake it in the future.
 Read more about it here.

-Here we are going to be looking at the different exchanges that you can stake your coins on, though there are also other places you can stake your coins too, such as on blockchain staking pools and staking-as-a-service platforms, which we list further below in this article.
+Here we are going to be looking at the different best exchanges for staking that you can stake your coins on, though there are also other places you can stake your coins too, such as on blockchain staking pools and staking-as-a-service platforms, which we list further below in this article.

 How does PoS work?